kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # The Protocol

-To setup the bi-directional byte streams, servers connect to the clients as specified by the URI, and issues an HTTP request to establish a tunnel.
+To setup a reverse tunnel, a server connects to the client as specified by the URI and issues an HTTP request.

 To signal the intent to establish a reverse tunnel, an upgrade token named "reverse" is used.